Locations:

 What is berberine?

 Berberine is a natural compound called an alkaloid.
 Alkaloids are naturally occurring organic compounds that contain nitrogen and are extracted from a variety of plants.
-They’re known for their diverse biological activities and significant pharmacological properties.
+They’re known for their wide-ranging biological activities and significant pharmacological properties.
 Other well-known alkaloids include morphine, nicotine and caffeine.

 While berberine might not be as famous as caffeine, it’s not a new substance.
 It’s been a staple in traditional Chinese medicine (TCM) for more than 400 years, mainly used to treat diarrhea and other gastrointestinal infections.